codefloww/film_map/README.md

 ## Tests
 ![Tests](https://github.com/codefloww/film_map/actions/workflows/tests.yml/badge.svg)

-In case you want to use tests for this project, you need to install some packages additionaly to installing process.
+In case you want to use tests for this project, you need to install some packages additionally to installing process.
 ```bash
 pip3 install -r requirements_dev.txt
 ```